Body of Law

 Jump to search

-A Body of Law is a rule-based human-fabricated construct (of established legal principles, jurisprudence, and rules) that govern a particular legal subject.
+A Body of Law is a legal framework consisting of interconnected legal principles, legal rules, and jurisprudence that systematically govern a specific legal domain or legal subject.

 - Context: